 - 1/2 inch ginger root

 Instruction.
 Juice the ginger first to that all is flushed out by the other veggies.
-In the summer we add ice cubes in large glasses.
+Add ice cubes in the summer.

 Juicing for specific purposes

-All fresh vegetable juices are nutritious and beneficial.
-However, some recipes are often used for specific purposes.
+Most fresh vegetable juice is nutritious and beneficial.
+However, some juice recipes are can be used for specific purposes.
 Here are a few examples.

 Juicing for weight loss

 For this purpose it is wise to juice ingredients containing less sugar as it will probably have a better effect.
 Use green, tart apples instead of the sweeter ones.
-Avoid using too much beets root, carrots, watermelon and other ingredients containing high amounts of sugar.
+Avoid too many beets roots, carrots, watermelon, and other ingredients containing more sugar.

 Juicing for gastritis

-I have struggled with gastritis for decades and found that juicing cabbage (red & green) works well.
+I struggled with gastritis for decades and found that juicing cabbage (red & green) worked well.
 Mix the cabbage juice with apples, carrots, cucumber, or pumpkin to make it more palatable.
 The juice can be stored in the fridge in airtight jars for a day or two.

 Juicing for detox

 Include coriander leaves, kale, carrots, parsley and aloe vera.
-Mix these with other vegetables and fruits for a greater variety.
+Mix these with other vegetables for a greater variety.

 The following recipe we got from Linda Kordish.
 It has a fresh, lovely green taste.
-Amounts are aproximate.
+Amounts are approximate.